Decoding algorithms for surface codes: Background

 Quantum computers leverage the principles of quantum mechanics to achieve computational capabilities beyond those of conventional machines, enabling them to process complex computations that would be infeasible for traditional computers.
 The basic unit of classical computation is the so called \emph{bit}, which represents a logical state with one of two possible values, i.e.

 In stark contrast, the building block of quantum computers are the elements referred as \emph{qubits}.
-Those quantum mechanical systems, named by Benjamin Schumacher in 1995 \cite{qubitSchum}, are two-level quantum systems that allow coherent superpositions of them.
+Those quantum mechanical systems, are two-level quantum systems that allow coherent superpositions of them.
 In this sense, a qubit can be described as a vector in a two-dimensional complex Hilbert space, $\mathcal{H}_2$ \cite{nielsen}:

 where $\alpha,\beta\in\mathbb{C}$ and $\{\ket{0},\ket{1}\}\in\mathcal{H}_2$, usually referred as the computational basis \cite{nielsen}, form an orthonormal basis of such Hilbert space.
 In this sense, qubits allow to have linear combinations of the two orthonormal states.